What to Measure and How to Track the Most Important Sales Metrics

 In addition to accepting the meeting, this lead usually needs to meet several pre-qualification parameters.
 If you have an Inbound process, it will be easier to collect this information.

-In short, MQL for Outbound is a scheduled meeting as long as it fulfills the same criteria as MQL generated by marketing.
+In short, MQL for Outbound is a scheduled meeting as long as it fulfills the same criteria as an MQL generated by marketing.

 SQL (Sales Qualified Lead)